ATOM-STORM-6766/coreml_jni/README.md

 ## Utility Scripts

-The `scripts/` directory contains several utility tools for working with Core ML models:
+The `scripts/` directory contains several utility tools for working with Core ML models.

-- Model description viewer
-- Real-time object detector
-- Model quantization tool

 For detailed information about these tools and their usage, please refer to [scripts/README.md](scripts/README.md).